PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

 # Windows

 We recommend using a build workflow based on MSYS2, as it's the easiest way to get all of the build dependencies.
-We recommend using a build workflow based on MSYS2, as it's the easiest way to get all the build dependencies.

 ## Dependencies